Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Want to travel from Prague to Amsterdam by train?
 Start your journey with us.

-The train from Prague to Amsterdam usually takes 13 hours 22 minutes on average to travel 712 km, although the quickest services can take as little as 11 hours 13 minutes.
-You can expect to find 17 trains per day running on this popular route.
-Good news!
-There are direct trains available to Amsterdam, so you can just make yourself comfortable as soon as you board the train and just enjoy the journey.
-Regiojet are the main train operator on this route and will whisk you to Amsterdam in no time.
+The train from Prague to Amsterdam usually takes 13 hours 35 minutes on average to travel 712 km, although the quickest services can take as little as 11 hours 20 minutes.
+You can expect to find 14 trains per day running on this popular route.
+As there aren't any direct services running between Prague and Amsterdam, you'll need to make 1 change on your way to Amsterdam.
+You can choose to travel with ÖBB or Regiojet to get to Amsterdam – both train companies offer modern comfortable services that will whisk you there in no time.

 Keep reading for more information about the train journey to Amsterdam, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you're ready to book, just start a search for tickets with us today.